mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 * **Result**: I gathered feedback, but I'm not yet sure how to integrate it
 * **Grade**: B

 I got feedback from the [Write Useful Books community](https://writeusefulbooks.com) and from my mailing list.
-Response rate was a bit lower than I hoped (6 responses from 202 subscribers), but it provided [helpful feedback](https://twitter.com/deliberatecoder/status/1396595066316148742).
+Six people responded out of 202 subscribers, which was a bit lower than I hoped, but it provided [helpful feedback](https://twitter.com/deliberatecoder/status/1396595066316148742).

-People seemed more interested in the high-level tasks like "Write better blog posts," and less interested in chapters that explain how to improve verb use.
+People seemed more interested in the high-level tasks like "Write better blog posts" and less interested in chapters that explain how to improve verb use.
 I want to reorder things to front-load the interesting parts, but I'm not sure how to do that because the later chapters depend on the earlier ones.

 Exciting outcomes are naturally more attractive than fundamentals.
-If I wrote a book about creating a video game, people would be interested in chapters like, "How to build enemies with intelligent AI" and probably not so interested in "the basics of linear algebra."
+If I wrote a book about creating a video game, people would be interested in chapters like "How to build enemies with intelligent AI" and probably not so interested in "the basics of linear algebra."
 That doesn't mean that I can just skip the fundamentals, but maybe it means I need to find ways to keep the lessons practical and easy to apply while teaching the fundamentals

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats